 - Installing sustainable solar-panel businesses in villages Togo

 - Radio call-in to ask questions to stigmatised citizens Liberia

 - Promoting local handicraft; jewelleries and cards Uganda

 - Promoting local handicraft; tailored clothes in fabric East African style Kenya

-We have been collaborating with 15 different Country partners in seven African sub-Saharan countries during 2019.
+We have been collaborating with eleven different Country partners in seven African sub-Saharan countries during 2020.

 THE YEAR AHEAD

-We are for ever thankful to all of our Country partners, who fight for development in a professional way, often under challenging conditions.
+We are for ever thankful to all of our coaches, auditors and programme management partners in out Target Countries in Su-Sahara Africa,who fight for development in a professional way, often under challenging conditions.
 We appreciate you and we admire you.
 We appreciate our Advisory Board for guidance.
-We are also grateful to the amazing team of Action10 volunteers who bring new ideas and manages the Action10 programme on a volunteer basis.
+We are also grateful to the amazing team of Action10 volunteers that manages the ActionInvest programme on a volunteer basis.
 We thank the financial contributors of Action10.
-We want to acknowledge M.Sc.
-Caroline Brundin for visiting three of our partners and making an academic assessment of TAct, Ms. Inez Is, and Mr. Tancrède Chambraud for visiting our partners and sharing updates about our tools.